CosmWasm/cosmwasm/docs/CAPABILITIES.md

+# Overview
+**Capabilities** in CosmosWasm are a fundamental concept, designed to facilitate the interaction between a smart contract and its operational environment (i.e., the blockchain implementing the cosmwasm-vm or [wasmvm]).
+This mechanism operates by matching the capabilities required by a contract with those offered by the environment.

-# Capabilities
+# The Essence of Capabilities

-Capabilities are a mechanism to negotiate functionality between a contract and an environment (i.e. the chain that embeds cosmwasm-vm/[wasmvm]) in a very primitive way.
-The contract defines required capabilities.
-The environment defines it's capabilities.
-If the required capabilities are all available, the contract can be used.
-Doing this check when the contract is first stored ensures missing capabilities are detected early and not when a user tries to execute a certain code path.
+**Purpose:** They serve as a negotiation tool, ensuring that a contract only operates in an environment where all its necessary functionalities are present.
+**Early Detection:** By verifying capabilities when a contract is first stored, any discrepancies or missing capabilities are identified early.
+This preemptive approach prevents potential runtime failures during execution.

-## Origin and Disambiguation
+# Historical Context: Origin and Disambiguation
+**Prior to August 2022:** The term "features" was used ambiguously to describe both app-level features in the CosmWasm VM and features in Cargo's build system.

-Before August 2022, we had two types of "features": app level features in the CosmWasm VM and Cargo's build system features.
-In order to avoid the confusion, the former have been renamed to capabilities.
++**Redefinition:** To mitigate this confusion, app-level features in the CosmWasm VM were renamed to "capabilities," distinguishing them from Cargo's build system features.

-Capabilities can be implemented in any language that compiles to Wasm whereas features are Rust build system specific.
++**Language Independence:** Unlike Rust-specific features, capabilities can be implemented in any language that compiles to Wasm, broadening their applicability.

+# Defining Required Capabilities
-## Required capabilities
+## Implementation

-The contract defines required capabilities using marker export functions that take no arguments and return no value.
-The name of the export needs to start with "requires\_" followed by the name of the capability.
+**Marker Export Functions:** Contracts specify required capabilities using these functions, which have no arguments and return no value.
+**Naming Convention:** The export name begins with "requires\_" followed by the capability name, establishing a clear and standardized method for declaration.

 An example of such markers in cosmwasm-std are those: